Spacetime defects and group momentum space: Conical defects in anti-de Sitter space

-This metric describes a defect at the hypersurface $u,y = 0$, $-z^2 + w^2 = 1$, i.e.\! a lightlike hyperbolic string.
-The hyperbola has two branches but these in fact can be connected by a closed timelike surface, in analogy with 2+1 dimensions \cite{Cai:1999} and thus it is a single defect.
-Therefore, in contrast to de Sitter space, the null defect in 2+1 dimensions is not a degenerate case.
-For additional insight we change the coordinates once more, to
+The above metric corresponds to a curvature singularity at the hypersurface $u,y = 0$, $-z^2 + w^2 = 1$, i.e.\! a lightlike hyperbolic string.
+The hyperbola has two branches but these actually belong to the same worldsheet, analogously to 2+1 dimensions \cite{Cai:1999} (in contrast to the de Sitter case), and therefore it is a single defect.
+Moreover, the form of (\ref{eq:A.6}) is different from the metric (\ref{eq:2.7}) of a massless defect in 4+1-dimensional Minkowski space.
+For an additional insight we change the coordinates to